traefik/traefik/docs/user-guide/kubernetes.md

 ```

 Take note of the `traefik.ingress.kubernetes.io/service-weights` annotation: It specifies the distribution of requests among the referenced backend services, `my-app` and `my-app-canary`.
-With this definition, Traefik will route 99% of the requests to the pods backed by the `my-app` deployment, and 1% to those backed by `my-app-canary`.
+With this definition, Træfik will route 99% of the requests to the pods backed by the `my-app` deployment, and 1% to those backed by `my-app-canary`.
 Over time, the ratio may slowly shift towards the canary deployment until it is deemed to replace the previous main application, in steps such as 5%/95%, 10%/90%, 50%/50%, and finally 100%/0%.

 A few conditions must hold for service weights to be applied correctly: